There are various types of drugs. Some are used to suppress, some to excite, and others to knock a person out of consciousness. Drugs include alcohol.

-In the case of illicit drugs such as Cocaine or Crack people have reported side effects such as a feeling of being burnt out, exhaustion, dirty, dry mouth, tense muscles, twitchy nerves and many more.
-Whereas a person taking Marijuana will normally just be physically exhausted and sleep, dead weight, headaches will often follow high doses of pot.
+In the case of illicit drugs such as cocaine or crack, people have reported side effects such as being burnt out, exhaustion, dry mouth, tense muscles, twitchy nerves and more.
+Whereas a person taking marijuana will normally just be physically exhausted and sleepy, a sense of dead weight and headaches will often follow high doses of pot.

-So what occurs when a person is under the influence of some narcotic?
-He or she is just a bit less aware.
-Drugs don’t simply affect the person’s perception channels in the present; they actually bring back past memory recordings and throw them into the mixture of the present.
-There is no rational here, it’s purely stimulus response.
-Alcohol is notorious for doing this, ever listen to a drunk?
-What are they talking about, the job they should have taken as a kid, the divorce of ten years ago, and usually mixed in with nonsense that is not even related to their story.
-All drugs do this to some degree or other.
-Drugs and Alcohol are a form of hypnotic.
+So, what occurs when a person is under the influence of alcohol or drugs?
+They are less aware.
+These substances don’t simply affect the person’s perception channels in the present.
+They can actually bring back past memories and throw them into the mixture of the present in a purely stimulus-response.
+Alcohol is notorious for doing this.
+Have you ever listened to a person who is drunk?
+What are they talking about?
+The job they should have taken as a kid, their divorce ten years ago, the loss of teenage love, and usually, it is mixed with other things that make no sense.